Last updated July 2nd 2018

-Business Plus Hosting: Unless otherwise specified in writing, you are limited to 50 GB per month bandwidth and 5 GB of disk space per website that you have hosted with us.
+Business Plus Hosting: Unless otherwise specified in writing, you are limited to 25 GB per month bandwidth and 5 GB of disk space per website that you have hosted with us.
 Allowable Email accounts are 5 and email storage space at 500 mg each.
 Please note; email storage space counts towards your overall disk space.

 Business Platinum Hosting: Unless otherwise specified in writing, you are limited to 100GB per month bandwidth and 10 GB of disk space per website that you have hosted with us.
 From Jan 2019, eMail services will be provided externally via Office 365 @ $6.70 / eMail address per month, billed annually.

 1.1 Paul Barrs Publishing (referred to in this agreement as “us”, “we”, or “our” acting as a service provider, is providing (The Client) with a suitable hosting environment as described within this agreement.

 1.2 Your Business (referred to in this agreement as “The Client”) have requested that Paul Barrs Publishing provide computer storage space for the hosting of your web site (the “Website”) as described within this agreement.

 1.3 This agreement constitutes the sole and entire agreement between the parties with regard to its subject matter and any warranty, representation, guarantee or other term or condition of any nature not expressly contained or recorded in this agreement is of no force or effect.

 1.4 Any provision, or the application of any provision herein, which is void, illegal, prohibited or unenforceable in any jurisdiction does not affect the validity, legality or enforceability of that provision in any other jurisdiction or of the remaining provisions in that or any other jurisdiction.